WordPress/servehappy/README.md

 ### Collection of various third-party articles and hosting resources

-See [the servehappy resources repository](https://github.com/WordPress/servehappy-resources) where there is an ongoing effort to collect a resource library of third-party articles, and php upgrade tutorials (including host specific tutorials) that can be utilized in other resources developed as a part of this initiative.
+See [the servehappy resources repository](https://github.com/WordPress/servehappy-resources) where there is an ongoing effort to collect a resource library of third-party articles, and PHP upgrade tutorials (including host specific tutorials) that can be utilized in other resources developed as a part of this initiative.

 ### Information page about PHP versions and updates.